 After the procedure

-There is no real pain, but there could possibly be a feeling of pressure in the temporal area during the first few days.
+There is no real pain after a temporal lift, but there could possibly be a feeling of pressure in the temporal area during the first few days.

 In the case of an intracapillary scar, the incision is completely hidden.